Vaseline Logo

 Vaseline Logo 2018-present

-The developers have improved the semi-oval: they added a gray edging around the entire perimeter and moved the light spot to the center.
+The developers have improved the semi-oval by adding a gray edging around the entire perimeter and moving the light spot to the center.

 Font and Colors